calaldees/teacherEducation/teacherEducation/eLearningEnvironments.md

 ======================

-A competitive new space for Computing Education management
+A competitive new space for Computing Education management Most of these are aimed at FE/HE but some could be relevant

 * [codingrooms.com](https://www.codingrooms.com/)
     * See whole class coding live and interact with them (online)